Sten-H/go-proj/README.md

 Replace the search button with a cancel button during search maybe?
 #### Easy: Make searching for game nice
 Have a spinning wheel or something, also a cancel button.
-#### Peerjs on https
-This did work before, I think it has something to do with the proxy set up in sites-available?